SYS/2026.Q1Agentic SEO audits delivered in 72 hoursSee how →

 Client Components and SEO

 One common misconception is that Client Components can't have good SEO.
-While Server Components are preferred for SEO-critical content, Client Components can still be optimized:
+While Server Components are preferred for SEO-critical content, Client Components can still be used when the crawlable parts are present in the server-rendered HTML:

 Pattern for Client Components with SEO: